tapanmayukh/IITG-BTP-Template/README.md

 # IITG-BTP-Template
 A simpler template for BTP at IITG.
+Read the comments in main.tex for more info.